Research shows celiac disease can cause brittle bones in children. Can a gluten-free diet correct it?

 The increased potential for osteopenia in children with celiac disease is one more reason why it is so important to recognize atypical signs and symptoms of celiac disease.
 The gymnast mentioned above had none of the symptoms commonly associated with celiac disease.
 It was only by breaking her wrists that the disorder was discovered.

 It is impossible to determine whether or not a person has osteopenia from their appearance.
 That said, recognizing signs of nutrient deficiencies is entirely possible.
 Things to look for in calcium deficiency include: poor development of bones and teeth, rickets in children, bone pain, easy fractures, muscle spasms/cramps, anxiety, irritability, insomnia, changes in saliva composition, excessive bleeding and seizures and laryngospasm when extreme.
 Signs of vitamin D deficiency in children include: development of rickets with bone bending of the weak shaft and delayed walking in 1 to 4 year olds.
 In older children, walking is painful with development of bowlegs and knock-knees.
 Other symptoms include bone pain, easy fractures, muscle weakness, defective coordination for walking and psoriasis.

-Glutenfreeworks.com is a helpful resource for identifying symptoms related to celiac disease.
-The website lists over 300 signs, symptoms, associated disorders and complications stemming from and related to celiac disease in its Symptom Guide.
-The celiac disease reference Recognizing Celiac Disease details these 300 signs, listing the nutrient deficiencies that cause them.
+The Gluten Free Works Health Guide is a helpful resource for identifying symptoms related to celiac disease.
+The website lists over 300 signs, symptoms, associated disorders and complications stemming from and related to celiac disease and gluten sensitivity with steps for correcting or improving each of them.